Alukard100/RS1/README.md

 Use swagger to create a user after running BE
 Use swagger to give created user UserValues
 Test everything else visually on FE
+SenderEmail and SecreTkey missing, so login might cause a problem

 # Contribute
 TODO: Explain how other users and developers can contribute to make your code better.